-The park opens between 6am and 6pm and about $40 is charged as entrance fee for international visitors.
-Rwanda is a country located in the tropics and hence with insects and diseases that international visitors may not be immune too.
+The park opens between 6 am and 6 pm and about $40 is charged as an entrance fee for international visitors.
+Rwanda is a country located in the tropics and hence with insects and diseases that international visitors may not be immune to.
 It is very important to ensure that you see your doctor and get vaccinated against Yellow Fever before traveling to Rwanda.
 Endeavor to come with malaria tablets because the park has mosquitoes and even Tse Tse flies.
 Moreover, game drives are done with open car windows which can invite painful bites from certain insects.
 An insect repellent is therefore very important in keeping off insects.
-You might also want to come with long trousers, long-sleeved shirts and clothes of dull color.
+You might also want to come in long trousers, long-sleeved shirts and clothes of dull color.

 Although the Lodge has luxurious facilities, the prices are not so high hence offering true value for money compared to the others.
 Because it is very popular with visitors to the park, it is important to book weeks in advance especially if you plan on visiting over the weekend.

-This is more of a hotel that provides permanent brick structures and not tents like Ruzizi Tented Lodge.
+This is more of a hotel that provides permanent brick structures and not tents like the Ruzizi Tented Lodge.
 The Lodge is built within the park and close to the shore of Lake Ihema.
-The lodge looks beautiful from the outside with facilities like swimming pool, conference center and a tennis court.
-There are sixty rooms in the lodge that are designed for individuals, children and family.
-One can get budget, mid-range and deluxe rooms.
-If you are interested in fishing, birding or game drives, then this might just be the place to choose.
-Baboons like to visit the compound and surrounding vicinity making for wonderful sight.
+The lodge looks beautiful from the outside with facilities like a swimming pool, conference center, and a tennis court.
+Sixty rooms in the lodge are designed for individuals, children, and families.
+One can get budget, mid-range, and deluxe rooms.
+If you are interested in fishing, birding, or game drives, then this might just be the place to choose.
+Baboons like to visit the compound and surrounding vicinity making for a wonderful sight.

 Dereva is a budget hotel built outside the game park in Rwamagana District.
-It takes only 40 minutes of driving from the hotel to the park.
-There are both single and twin self-contained rooms with Wi-Fi, phones and Flat TV Screens.
-There is a lounge area and meetings rooms of different sizes.
+It takes only 40 minutes to drive from the hotel to the park.
+There are both single and twin self-contained rooms with Wi-Fi, phones, and Flat TV Screens.
+There is a lounge area and meeting rooms of different sizes.

-This Luxurious Camp is opened only during the peak seasons of June – August and December – February.
-The staffs are very professional and take great care of visitors.
+This Luxurious Camp is open only during the peak seasons of June – August and December – February.
+The staff are very professional and take great care of visitors.
 Services are full board and visitors should expect good rooms and meals/water three times a day.